Oldman10000/happy_dogs_home/README.md

 7. I want to use the site on mobile/tablet/desktop
     - The site is built with responsive design in mind.
 Bootstrap grid is used for most elements in the main section to keep the layout tidy and easy to digest.
-    - On smaller devices each element follows on from the next with pictures spaced between paragraph elements to keep visual appeal.
+    - On smaller devices, each element follows on from the next with pictures spaced between paragraph elements to keep visual appeal.

         ![Small device screenshot](documentation/UserStories8.jpg)